News

 New groupset day is our favourite day, and last week Shimano lifted the lid on their latest GRX groupsets.
 With multiple different configurations over two levels (800 series and 600 series), GRX is one of the most versatile groupsets around and has options to cater for almost any kind of off-road or all-road riding you can think of.
 For an in-depth dive into the new groupsets, you can head over to Cyclist or BikeRadar who have had their hands on the new components for a while, or read on below for a top-line run down of what's available.
 First of the new GRX groupsets

-11. Ride back to school with Nutrak kids' tyres
+19. Ride back to school with Nutrak kids' tyres

 Ride back to school with Nutrak kids' tyres

 Back to school is right around the corner, and what better way to start the day than riding your bike?
 Knowing that thousands of kids nationwide will be taking to two wheels at the start of September, Nutrak has a fantastic range of kids' tyres that are tailored to suit young cyclists' needs.
 With three distinct tread patterns and sizes ranging from 12 to 26”, these tyres offer a fantastic blend of performance and safety, ensuring an enjoyable riding experience for kids of all ages.
 For the adventurous souls who crave off-road exploration, the Meteor off-road tyre is the perfect choice.
 Its rugged tread design offers superior traction on uneven surfaces, making it an excellent companion for young explorers who love venturing into the wild.
 On the other hand, the Asteroid semi-slick tyre strikes a balance between on-road efficiency and off-road capability.
-With its versatile tread pattern, it provides confident grip on both smooth surfaces and light trails, making it an i
+With its versatile tread pattern, it provides confident grip on both smooth surfaces and light trails, making it an ideal

-12. Science in Sport's Protein bars are a tasty, easy-to-eat protein hit
+20. Science in Sport's Protein bars are a tasty, easy-to-eat protein hit

 Science in Sport's Protein bars are a tasty, easy-to-eat protein hit